Aakash109-hub/Semantic_search/README.md

 This repository demonstrates **how semantic search works in a Retrieval-Augmented Generation (RAG) system** using **LangChain** and a **PDF document**.

-The project focuses only on the **retrieval part of RAG**, showing how relevant content is fetched from documents using embeddings and similarity search
+The project focuses only on the **retrieval part of RAG**, showing how relevant content is fetched from documents using embeddings and similarity search.

 ---